Which refund route applies to you, and what is the deadline?

 Eligibility.
 Six sub-routes within the family: replacement of main residence (dominant route, three-year window under paragraph 3(7)); Bewley uninhabitable misclassification; dwelling-count overpayment (annexes wrongly counted as separate dwellings); mixed-use re-characterisation; FA 2003 section 116(7) six-or-more-dwellings statutory deeming missed at filing; and the 31 October 2024 rate-transition straddle.

-Expected success rate.
-Variable by sub-route: high for replacement of main residence where the three-year window is met and the previous main residence is clearly evidenced; high for the six-or-more-dwellings statutory deeming where the dwelling count is clearly six or more; moderate for dwelling-count overpayment depending on the architectural and occupational evidence; low for speculative Bewley and mixed-use claims post-Hyman and post-Mudan.
+Your odds.
+They vary by sub-route.
+High if you are replacing a main residence, met the three-year window, and can clearly evidence the previous main residence.
+High for the six-or-more-dwellings deeming where the count is plainly six or more.
+Moderate for a dwelling-count overpayment, depending on the architectural and occupational evidence.
+Low for speculative Bewley and mixed-use claims now that Hyman and Mudan have tightened the law.

 Family 2: non-UK resident surcharge requalification refund (Schedule 9A paragraph 19)